Introduction to Headless

 api

-api includes functions for programmatically changing the widget's state.
+api includes functions for programmatically changing the component's state.
 Unlike the previous section, these functions are not specifically designed to be plugged into the UI.